The JJN Bifacial 200W Solar Panel is our cheapest per watt pick, and we rate it 80 out of 100.

 JJN backs it with a 10-year workmanship warranty and 88.9 percent output at 30 years.

-That beats panels three times the price.
+That beats panels costing three times as much.

 | Durability & Build Quality | Rating |